META

 Why this rating

-The stock currently trades at $540 versus a base-case fair value of $553, implying +2.5 upside.
-That supports a Hold rating with Low confidence under the current model.
+The stock is currently being evaluated against $628 versus a base-case fair value of $618, implying -1.6 downside.
+That supports a Hold rating with Medium confidence under the current model.

 Fair value